learn-co-curriculum/java-mod-5-jpa-crud/README.md

 and insert the data:

 1. Edit `persistence.xml` to change the `hibernate.hbm2ddl.auto` value to `create`.
-2. Run `JpaCreateStudent.main` to recreate the database and populate the `STUDENT_DATA` table.
+2. Run `JpaCreate.main` to recreate the database and populate the `STUDENT_DATA` table.

 ## Conclusion